rust-lang/rfcs/text/0000-rust-has-provenance.md

 The other main drawback is the lack of proper treatment of provenance in LLVM, our primary codegen backend.
 LLVM suffers from various long-standing provenance-related bugs ([[1]](https://github.com/llvm/llvm-project/issues/34577), [[2]](https://github.com/llvm/llvm-project/issues/33896)), and there is currently no concrete plan for how to resolve them.
-The opinion on the RFC author is that LLVM needs to stop using pointer comparisons in GVN, and it needs to stop folding ptr2int2ptr cast roundtrips.
+The opinion of the RFC author is that LLVM needs to stop using pointer comparisons in GVN, and it needs to stop folding ptr2int2ptr cast roundtrips.
 Furthermore, LLVM needs to decide whether the `iN` type carries provenance or not.
 To keep all the integer-related optimization, it is likely necessary to decide that it does *not* carry provenance.
 This would then necessitate the introduction of a "byte" type that *does* carry provenance, as without such a type it would be impossible to load and store individual bytes (or in general, anything but a ptr-sized chunk of memory) in a provenance-preserving manner.